President Trump to Honor Conservative Actor Jon Voight with National Medal of Arts

 James Patterson for being one of the most successful American authors of our time.
 His prodigious imagination has resulted in fascinating works that have been enjoyed by millions and his championship of literacy in America has inspired many to realize their potential.

 Previous arts medal winners include Clint Eastwood, Morgan Freeman, Sally Field, and George Lucas, among others.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!
+Click here to become a monthly partner and receive 15 movies for free!